-Wireless technologies refer to technology that makes possible to communicate over a distance without using wires or any other conductors.
-We can use wireless technology for both long and short distance.
+Wireless technologies refer to technology that makes it possible to communicate over a distance without using wires or any other conductors.
+We can use wireless technology for both long and short distances.
 Wireless technologies network has based on electromagnetic waves like radio frequencies (RF), infrared (IR), satellite, etc. We can broadly classify wireless technologies as:

 - Wireless Personal-Area Networks (WPAN)– This type of wireless operates in the range of a few feet.
 The Bluetooth and Wi-Fi Direct-enabled devices are used in Wireless Personal-Area Networks (WPAN).